Close

 How to Report or Submit a Claim Request?

-After we have define insurance claim, let us know how you can submit one.
+After we have understood what is claim in insurance, let us know how you can submit one.
 Policyholders can usually initiate an insurance claim through several convenient channels offered by their insurer, such as:

 Regardless of how you initiate contact, the claim submission process often involves the following stages: